yuchenglan/LanGroup/_members/PI-CV.md

 Work Experience
 ======
-* 2014 - present: Associate professor
+* 2014 - present: Associate professor at Morgan State University
-* 2013 - 2014: Assistance professor
+* 2013 - 2014: Assistance professor at the University of Houston
-* 2011 - 2012: Assistance professor
+* 2011 - 2012: Assistance professor at Boston College

 Awards
 ======
-* PI of DOE awards
+* PI of DOE award
-* co-PI of DTRA programs
+* co-PI of DTRA program
 * PI of programs supported by Universities and companies
 * Subawardee of ARL and DoED projects

 Professional Activities
 ======
-* 2012 - present: Chair
+* 2012 - present: Task Group Chair of the International Centre for Diffraction Data (ICDD)
 * 2020 - 2021: Guest Associate Editor of Frontiers in Chemistry
 * 2019 - 2020: Guest Associate Editor of Molecules
 * 2017: editor of one book